 Marty and I love to get away on little Spring Break getaways.
-One day, while perusing the internet looking for something quirky to do when we came across The World’s Shortest St. Patrick’s Day Parade in Hot Springs, Arkansas.
+One day, while browsing the internet looking for something quirky to do, we came across The World’s Shortest St. Patrick’s Day Parade in Hot Springs, Arkansas.

 Things to do in Hot Springs, Arkansas